MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/inspect-styles/edit-fonts.md

 <!-- ====================================================================== -->
 ## The Font Family selector

 The Font Family selector is the upper part of the visual **Font Editor**.
-To choose the fonts of the CSS rule, in the CSS editor, use the **Font Family** selector.
-You can choose main and fallback fonts for each CSS rule.
+To select the fonts of the CSS rule, in the CSS editor, use the **Font Family** selector.
+You can select main and fallback fonts for each CSS rule.

 The **Font Editor** open on top of the **Styles** pane with the **Font Family** selector highlighted: